Swiss-Polar-Institute/data-management-guidance/documentation/working_on_data.md

 Here we focus on ensuring data security (not losing raw or processed data), integrity (not changing raw data files) and capturing the provenance of datasets.

 Careful recording of how a dataset has been produced is important firstly so that you or someone else can understand what has been done.
 Documenting steps as you go along is a useful reminder for when it comes to writing up your work for publication or for when you go back to what you were doing after a long field season away.
 Making this information clearly available alongside the dataset to someone else such as a future user of your data, would allow them to reproduce your work.
-Reproducibility is becoming ever more important to ensure scientific validiy (Peng, 2012).
+Reproducibility is becoming ever more important to ensure scientific validity (Peng, 2012).

 ### Raw data